Brazil's Temer boosts infrastructure spending as graft scandal deepens

 Under Brazilian law, it is now up to the lower house of Congress to decide if the president will be tried by the Supreme Court.
 Two-thirds of the lower house must vote to approve the charge for that to happen.

-Reporting by Ricardo Brito in Brasilia; Writing by Silvio Cascione; Editing by Brad Brooks and Diane Craft
+Reporting by Ricardo Brito in Brasilia; Writing by Silvio Cascione; Editing by Brad Brooks, Diane Craft and Lisa Shumaker